Finding Sorting Filtering Data

 Header Footer Sections

-This exercise is worth 5 points.
-The exercise is auto-scored, which means that all you have to do to receive credit for it is click the
+You will receive 5 points for this exercise.
+The exercise is auto-scored, which means all you need to do to receive full credit for the exercise is click the

 button.
 In this exercise you will add a calculated control to the Hours Subform.

 You will see the result on the Hours Subform and also in the Projects form.